Department of Technology

 This minor is designed to provide students with a broad range of courses in cyber security and cyber security related areas.
 Almost every aspect of modern communications is subject to cyber security attacks.
 Cyber security techniques and associated hardware and software are growing at an accelerating pace.
 Along with these fast-paced technologies, the attacks are becoming more sophisticated and frequent.
 As a result, new and exciting jobs in cyber security are emerging on a daily basis.

-To obtain a minor in a degree or concentration in the Department of Technology, students must take at least nine credits in the minor beyond those used in their major, technical or professional courses in another degree in the Department of Technology, or another minor.
+To obtain a minor in the Department of Technology, students must take at least nine credits in the minor beyond those used in their major, technical or professional courses in another degree in the Department of Technology, or another minor.

 Students can obtain only one minor in a degree or concentration in the Department of Technology and that minor cannot be in another concentration in their degree.